PhilLockett/tfc/README.md

     $ tfc -i tfcdos.cpp
     tfcdos.cpp
       Total Lines:  75
-    Line begining:
+    Line beginning:
       Space only:   32
       Tab only:     23
       Neither:      20
     Line ending:
       Dos:          75

-**THIS IS NOT RECOMMENDED UNLESS YOU HAVE A BACK UP AND CAN TRACK THE CHANGES***
+**THIS IS NOT RECOMMENDED UNLESS YOU HAVE A BACK UP AND CAN TRACK THE CHANGES**

 ## Points of interest
 This code has the following points of interest: